 - slower movements

-The doctor will first ask about your symptoms.
-If encephalitis is suspected, the following tests may be used:
+Your doctor will first ask you about your symptoms.
+They may perform the following tests if encephalitis is suspected.

-In this test, your doctor will collect a sample of spinal fluid.
-The sample is then tested for signs of infection
+In this test, your doctor will collect a sample of spinal fluid and test it for signs of infection.

-These tests detects changes in brain structure.
+These tests detect changes in brain structure.
 They can rule out other possible explanations for symptoms, such as a tumor or stroke.

-An EEG uses electrodes attached to the scalp to record brain activity.
+An EEG uses electrodes (small metal discs with wires) attached to the scalp to record brain activity.

-In a biopsy, your doctor will remove small samples of brain to test for infection.
-This test is rarely performed.
-There is a high risk of side effects.
-It is usually only used if doctors cannot tell what is causing the brain swelling and treatments are not working.
+In a brain biopsy, your doctor will remove small samples of brain tissue to test for infection.
+This procedure is rarely performed because there’s a high risk of complications.
+It’s usually only done if doctors can’t determine the cause the brain swelling or if treatment isn’t working.

 - pain killers